deficollective/defiscan/src/content/protocols/pendle.md

 In parallel, the legacy `PendleFeeDistributor` remains active under the control of an unidentified address (0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1).
 This contract continues to distribute USDC to users through a separate reward system not accountable to the current Treasury structure.

+### PENDLE Emissions to LPs

+The PENDLE token emission system operates through an interconnected contract architecture with dynamic reward distribution.

+The emission cycle begins when the `PendleLiquidityIncentivesMultisig` claims newly minted PENDLE through `claimLiquidityEmissions` based on a predetermined schedule.
+The PENDLE token's parameters are protected by a 7-day timelock via `initiateConfigChanges`.
+These tokens then flow to `Governance`, which funds the `PendleGaugeControllerMainchainUpg` through the `fundPendle` function.

+vePENDLE holders lock their PENDLE in the `VotingEscrowPendleMainchain` contract and direct incentives by voting on pool allocations through `vote(pools, weights)` in the `PendleVotingControllerUpg`.
+This contract verifies vePENDLE balances and manages configuration parameters including emission rates (`setPendlePerSec`) and pool eligibility (`addPool`, `removePool`).

+The `PendleVotingControllerUpg` sends voting results to the `PendleGaugeControllerMainchainUpg` via `updateVotingResults`, which then allocates PENDLE rewards to `PendleMarketV3` contracts dynamically.

+Finally, LPs can claim their accumulated rewards directly from `PendleMarketV3` contracts via `redeemRewards`, completing a system where incentives are continuously allocated in response to liquidity activity and governance decisions.
+Feedback submitted

+### Points Rewards

+The `PendleMultiTokenMerkleDistributor` manages token points system rewards for vePENDLE holders through a monthly cycle.
+The system takes a snapshot of vePENDLE balances on the 20th of each month, with token distributions occurring approximately one week later.
+The `DevMultisig` (2/3) controls this contract.

+The process uses the `setMerkleRoot` function to establish which addresses can claim which rewards, `upgradeToAndCall` to modify the implementation, and `transferOwnership` to transfer administrative control.

+The `DevMultisig` can modify reward distributions through several mechanisms: changing which addresses receive rewards via `setMerkleRoot`, upgrading the contract implementation through `upgradeToAndCall`, and determining which token types are included in distributions.
+These parameters can be adjusted during the period between the monthly snapshot and distribution dates.

 ![Voting and Fees](./diagrams/pendle-v2-voting-and-fees.png)

 # Dependencies